wso2/docs-is/en/docs/deploy/remove-references-to-deleted-user-identities.md

-    -   If you configure any JDBC database other than the H2 database provided by default, copy the relevant JDBC driver to the `            <IS_HOME>/repository/components/tools/forget-me/lib           ` directory.
+    -   If you configure any JDBC database other than the H2 database provided by default, copy the relevant JDBC driver to the `            <TOOL_HOME>/lib           ` directory.

+1. Modify the config.json file with the logs directory location and datasources directory location.
-1. Open a new terminal window and navigate to the
+2. Open a new terminal window and navigate to the
-    `           <IS_HOME>/bin          ` directory.
+    `           <TOOL_HOME>/bin          ` directory.
-2. Execute one of the following commands depending on your operating
+3. Execute one of the following commands depending on your operating
     system:

     -   On Linux/Mac OS: